Required Mortgage Documents in Canada

 Mortgage pre-approval letter

-Bank statements from the most recent one-two months
+Bank statements from the most recent three months

 List of assets and investments